Best 7 Days In Croatia – Top 7 day Itineraries

 Lastovo

-The most remote of Croatia’s inhabited islands, Lastovo has a population of fewer than a thousand people.
-This has to be Croatia’s most tranquil destination to explore and is ideal for couples who want to escape it all.
+Lastovo is the most remote of Croatia’s inhabited islands, with a population of fewer than a thousand people.
+It has to be Croatia’s most tranquil destination, ideal for couples who want to escape it all.
 Expect quiet beaches, stunning sunsets, and peaceful evenings spent enjoying local food and drinking wine from the local vineyards.

 Read more about the Lastovo here ↳